How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 Do not rinse the perfume bottles with soap as you might scrub off all the scents and devalue them.

-8. Spray Size
+8. Check the Spray Size

 Perfume bottles with larger sprays and bulbous atomizers are old and high-valued.
 In contrast, newer perfumes with vial sprays and smaller atomizers are affordable.
 And refillable or cap-free atomizers are more modern and not valued much.